radius-project/docs/docs/content/guides/author-apps/containers/overview/index.md

 tags: ["containers"]
 ---

-A Radius container allows you to run a container workload as part of your application.
+A Radius container enables you to run a container workload as part of your application.
 This can be a frontend UI, a backend API, a database, or any other container you need to run.

 <img src="containers-splash.png" alt="Container graphic" width=300px >